ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 > *A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.*

-For the meaning of Mitchell definition on machine learning, check out [this Twitter thread](https://twitter.com/Jeande_d/status/1455872282899877894?s=20).

 Wikipedia provides a much clearer definition of machine learning:

 > *Machine learning (ML) is the study of computer algorithms that improve automatically through experience and by the use of data.
 It is seen as a part of artificial intelligence.
 Machine learning algorithms build a model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so. - Wikipedia.*